 - Mesothelioma: If asbestos fibers settle in the lining of the lungs or other major organs, cancer can eventually form there.
-Mesothelioma is hard to treat and is almost always fatal.
+Mesothelioma is hard to treat and nearly always fatal.

-- Asbestosis: Asbestosis is a non-cancerous disease in which asbestos fibers cause lungs to become stiff and scarred.
-Asbestosis progressively worsens and can be fatal.
-However, it is not as aggressive as asbestos-related cancers.
+- Asbestosis: Asbestosis is a non-cancerous disease in which asbestos fibers cause the lungs to become stiff and scarred.
+Although asbestosis progressively worsens and can be fatal, it is not as aggressive as asbestos-related cancers.

-- Lung Cancer: Lung cancer can develop when asbestos fibers settle directly in the lungs.
-Lung cancer is an extremely serious and deadly form of cancer.
-If it is caught early on, it is somewhat easier to treat.
+- Asbestos-Related Lung Cancer: Lung cancer can develop when asbestos fibers settle directly in the lungs.
+Lung cancer is an extremely serious and deadly form of cancer, although it is somewhat easier to treat in its earlier stages.

 Degree of Asbestos Exposure

-For example, someone who handled asbestos-containing materials for years in a factory is much more likely to develop asbestos-related diseases later in life than someone who was exposed in passing.
+For example, someone who handled asbestos-containing materials for years in a factory likely inhaled or ingested more asbestos fibers than someone who was exposed in passing.

 However, this does not mean the latter case has no value.
 Even a single instance of exposure could lead to illness and, in turn, eligibility for compensation.

 Proof of Exposure and Company Negligence

 Based on the information you provide, Sokolove Law will build your case in part through a deep database of asbestos companies, products, trust funds, and previous legal cases.
-This allows our teams to identify products and companies that exposed you to asbestos decades after the fact.
+This allows your legal team to identify products and companies that exposed you to asbestos decades after the fact.